What happens next in Liz Truss vs Rishi Sunak leadership contest?

 Tory members then have until 5pm on 2 September to send their ballot to the party, with the final result announced on 5 September.

-Boris Johnson would be expected to head to Buckingham Palace for formalities with the Queen on 6 September, before either Sunak or Truss takes over the same day.
+Boris Johnson would be expected to head to Buckingham Palace for formalities with the Queen on 6 September, before either Mr Sunak or Ms Truss takes over that same day.
 Both have ruled out an early general election.

-The battle is set to expose a clear rift between Truss’s right-wing agenda of immediate tax cuts and confrontation with the EU, and Sunak’s more cautious approach avoiding “fairytale” tax giveaways.
+The battle is set to expose a clear rift between Ms Truss’s right-wing agenda of immediate tax cuts and confrontation with the EU, and Mr Sunak’s more cautious approach, avoiding “fairytale” tax giveaways.

-Sunak, the frontrunner throughout the parliamentary leg of the contest, received 137 votes in the final round of voting.
-Truss won 113 votes, narrowly pushing Mordaunt into third place on 105.
+The ex-chancellor, the frontrunner throughout the parliamentary leg of the contest, received 137 votes in the final round of voting.
+Ms Truss won 113 votes, narrowly pushing Ms Mordaunt into third place on 105.

-Bookmakers have made Truss the favourite to win the contest in the country, after polling of Tory members pointed to her being favoured over Sunak.
+Bookmakers have made Ms Truss the favourite to win the contest in the country, after polling of Tory members pointed to her being favoured over Mr Sunak.

-The most recent ConservativeHome online survey of the Tory grassroots also suggested that Truss would beat Sunak in a head-to-contest decided by members.
+The most recent ConservativeHome online survey of the Tory grassroots also suggested that Ms Truss would beat Mr Sunak in a head-to-contest decided by members.

-However, Sunak set out his pitch to members in a brief video clip after Wednesday’s results.
-He claimed that he is “the only candidate” who can beat Keir Starmer at the next general election.
+However, Mr Sunak set out his pitch to members in a brief video clip after last Wednesday’s results.
+He claimed that he is “the only candidate” who can beat Sir Keir Starmer at the next general election.

-Team Sunak has pointed to polling which suggest he is more popular with the wider public and has the best chance of beating a resurgent Labour Party.
+Team Sunak has pointed to polling that suggests he is more popular with the wider public and has the best chance of beating a resurgent Labour Party.

 All Tory hustings events: